-“Vermonters should have equal access to the benefits of solar and it is clear in looking at both federal and state policy that is not the case, particularly when it comes to access to solar ownership among low-income Vermonters,” said IEE Director Kevin B. Jones.
-“In order for our state and nation to meet our clean energy and climate goals, in an equitable fashion, we need both our legislators and our regulators to help level the playing field.
-There is much work to do to remove the barriers to low-income solar ownership.”
+“Vermonters should have equal access to the benefits of solar.
+It’s clear in looking at both federal and state policy.
+However, that’s not the case on particularly when it comes to use to solar ownership.
+Especially among low-income Vermonters.
+That came from IEE Director Kevin B. Jones.
+He added that our state and nation must meet our clean energy and climate goals.
+That’s in an equitable fashion is what’s needed.
+We need both our legislators and regulators to help level the playing field.
+“There is much work to do to remove the barriers to low-income solar ownership.”

-“It is particularly difficult for any Vermonter, particularly low-income Vermonters, to make the numbers work and truly purchase net-metered solar with the punitive $0.06/kWh REC [renewable energy certificate] adjusters put in place by the Vermont Public Utility Commission in opposition to what many Vermonters requested,” Jones said.
+“It is particularly difficult for any Vermonter, particularly low-income Vermonters, to make the numbers work and truly buy net-metered solar with the punitive $0.06/kWh REC [renewable energy certificate] adjusters put in place by the Vermont Public Utility Commission in opposition to what many Vermonters requested,” Jones said.
 “If the commission does not change this shortsighted, punitive policy, then the legislature should.”

-This Vermont Law School report on increasing access to low-income solar ownership highlights challenges and proffers potential solutions.
-There are answers if we consider the problem from the perspective of those facing the challenges.
-I have faith that our state can come together and be a leader to find energy solutions that work for our most vulnerable.”
+This Vermont Law School report on increasing access to low-income solar ownership highlights challenge and offers solutions.
+There are answers if we consider the problem.
+We must consider it from the perspective of those facing the challenges. ”I have faith that our state can come together and be a leader to find energy solutions that work for our most vulnerable.”

-To inform the report, the Energy Clinic at the IEE explored how Vermont’s low-income residents are participating in the solar net-metering program, identified challenges faced in procuring solar energy, and developed policy proposals that will help lower barriers to and encourage low-income customers’ participation in these programs.
+To tell the report, the Energy Clinic at the IEE explored how Vermont’s low-income residents are participating in the solar net-metering program, identified challenges faced in procuring solar energy, and developed policy proposals that will help lower barriers to and encourage low-income customers’ participation in these programs.
 Researchers interviewed local financial institutions, community action agencies, affordable-housing developers, and others involved in the industry.
 They also researched what other states and regions are doing to promote diverse solar ownership opportunities.

-Proposed solutions consist of improved incentives, financing, and education and training—all with an eye toward long-term policy.
+In addition, proposed solutions consist of improved incentives, financing, and education and training—all with an eye toward long-term policy.
 Solution highlights include:

 a.
 Create low-income specific adders to net-metering projects.

 a.
 Legislative mandate for the Public Utility Commission and utility implementation of an on-bill tariff program that lends to the meter instead of the person.
-This addresses three primary barriers: the split incentive in rental homes, access to financing, and an aversion to risking additional debt.
+This addresses three primary barriers: the split incentive in rental homes, access to financing, and an aversion to risking more debt.

 b.
 Support existing financing programs with increased access to loan guarantees and funding sources.